redpesk-common/afb-libhelpers/docs/filescan-utils.md

 ## const char *GetBinderName()

-Get the Binder Name without the prefix set by the AGL appfw 'afbd-'
+Get the Binder Name without the prefix set by the Application Framework 'afbd-'

 Returns the Binder name without the prefix.